 This reduction suggests that smugglers are adapting their tactics to evade detection, potentially by using more sophisticated methods or smaller, less detectable shipments.
 Most illegal fireworks enter Hawaii through ports, hidden within legitimate cargo shipments.

 Hawaii’s per-capita injury rate during the New Year’s holiday — 4.1 per 100,000 residents — exceeds the national average of 2.9 per 100,000, according to U.S. Consumer Product Safety Commission data.
-This was tragically underscored by the Aliamanu explosion, where authorities seized more than 500 pounds of illegal fireworks and arrested 10 individuals in connection with the incident, charging them with reckless endangerment and endangering the welfare of a minor, a report by KHON2.
+This was tragically underscored by the Aliamanu explosion, where authorities seized more than 500 pounds of illegal fireworks and arrested 10 individuals in connection with the incident, charging them with reckless endangerment and endangering the welfare of a minor, according to a report by KHON2.

 Community Voices